On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Applications to the equations and

-\begin{remark} Even when the building block $E_g$ is defined over $K$, it is not true (in general) that if $L/K$ is a field extension where the abelian variety $A_g$ has a $1$-dimensional building block $E$, then $E$ is isogenous to $E_g$ (this will become clear while proving Theorem~\ref{thm:main-decomposition}).
-Here is an example (that will be explained in detail while proving such theorem): let $L=K \cdot \overline{\Q}^\varepsilon$.
+\begin{remark} Even when the building block $E_g$ of $A_g$ is defined over $K$, it is not true (in general) that if $L/K$ is a field extension where the abelian variety $A_g$ has a $1$-dimensional building block $E$, then $E$ is isogenous to $E_g$ (this will become clear while proving Theorem~\ref{thm:main-decomposition}).
+Here is an example (that will be explained in detail while proving such theorem): let $L=K \cdot \overline{\Q}^\varepsilon$, where $\overline{\Q}^\varepsilon$ denotes the field fixed by the kernel of $\varepsilon$.
 Then there exists an elliptic curve $E$ defined over $L$ (actually $E = \E \otimes \varkappa$) such that the abelian variety $A_f$ is isogenous over $L$ to $E^r$ (where $r = \dim(A_f)$).
 However, the building block $E$ is not defined over $K$ and is not isomorphic (nor isogenous) to $E_g$ over $L$ (although they clearly are isomorphic over $\overline{\Q}$).

 A natural question (whose answer will be needed later) is the following: